 To maintain competency and remain an approved interRAI assessor, you need to:

-- If applicable, comply with any additional local competency requirements, for example, attending an education
+- If applicable, comply with any additional local competency requirements.

-The AIS e-learning site will send you automated reminders emails 21 days and 7 days before your evaluations are due.
+Our evaluation system will send you automated reminders emails 30 days and 5 days before your evaluations are due.

 You can take up to three attempts for each evaluation.
-If you have been unsuccessful on your second attempt, complete and save your third attempt and then contact AISsupport (at) tas.health.nz who will arrange for an educator to review the evaluation and support you with your learning.
+If you have been unsuccessful on your second attempt, complete and save your third attempt and then contact interRAI@tas.health.nz who will arrange for an educator to review the evaluation and support you with your learning.